 For instance, a piece of apple pie can clock up a whopping 30 to 60 grams of carbs in one slice.
 And a traditional pumpkin pie can come in at 25 to 50 grams per slice – that's not going to leave you blood sugar happy!

 You can also find a few more dessert recipes here.

-VIP MEMBERS: Find a low carb Pumpkin Pie and Vanilla Coconut Pie and ample dessert recipes under “Sweets” in the members area.
+VIP MEMBERS: Find a low carb Pumpkin Pie, Cheesecake and Vanilla Coconut Pie and ample dessert recipes under “Sweets” in the members area.

 If you're wondering if it's safe to drink a glass of red or white wine, the answer is yes.
 Indulge and enjoy!

 If you want to learn the carb counts and facts about all the different types of alcohol, check out this detailed alcohol chart over here.

 When you Join Us As A Member, you'll have access to our full Thanksgiving menu and many, many more recipes!